Skip to content

 The introduction of the EiB statistic completed the coverage by adding information about self-employed and working spouses.
 Thus, establishments without employees also became part of the register basis from the reference year 1990.
 Furthermore, information about socio-economic status was included in the EiB.
 However, this improved coverage cannot be added to the data before 1990.

-In 2003 the classification of activities changes to DB03 and in 2008 the classification of activities changed to DB07.
+In 1993 the industry classification changed to DB93, in 2003 the industry classification changed to DB03 and in 2008 the industry classification changed to DB07.

 From 2005 also secondary jobs as self-employed is included in the EiB.